CSCI-40500-Fall-2025/Lectures/ML_intro/ml_intro.md

 ## Data Processing

-* Data cleaning
+### Data Cleaning

-  * Remove outliers
+* Remove outliers.
-  * Normalize data
+* Normalize data.
-  * Fill in missing values
+* Fill in missing values.
-  * Remove misleading/useless items
+* Remove misleading/useless items.

-* Feature Engineering
+### Feature Engineering

-  * Identify parameters of interest that a model can learn on
+* Identify parameters of interest that a model can learn on.
-  * Convert initial data into feature set
+* Convert initial data into feature set.
-  * Select relevant subset of features
+* Select relevant subset of features.

 > QUESTION: What features would you use for delivery prediction?